Owen-A/Legion-font/README.md

 Legion font

+Update by lyerelian ver 0.1.4
+Redid unit upgrade alignment, kerning, and sizing for consistency

 Update by lyerelian ver 0.1.3

 Added Operative, Armament, Generator, and Crew icons.
 Increased size of melee icon to match other range icons